prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 annotation syntax.

 Widgets can be provided with parameters, a set of allowed parameters is defined by a widget author.

 The ``<Container>`` widget accepts ``children`` parameter which specify what should be rendered inside of it, an other widget or a list of those.

 Shorthand configuration syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``<Header>`` and ``<Text>`` widgets above are configured via shorthand
-syntax.
-This is allowed only for widgets which accept a single required field.
+syntax sugar.
+This is allowed only for widgets which accept a single required
+field.

 The configuration::